Horstaufmental/coreutils-from-scratch/README.md

 # coreutils-from-scratch

-recreation of GNU's coreutils from scratch, primarily for learning purposes
+recreation of GNU's coreutils from scratch, solely for learning purposes

 ## Prologue

-one day at school, as i was about to hop on tf2 to play, an idea suddenly came to my mind:
+one day at school, as i was about to hop on tf2 to play during a lunch break, an idea suddenly came to my mind:

 > What if I recreate the coreutils all from scratch?

-so that's how this repo came to be
+so that's how this project came to be

 ## Usage

-unless if you wanted to test the tools, there's no point of using these tools for daily use. just use actual well maintained implementations like from GNU or BusyBox.
+this is mostly just for learning purposes and are not built with the mindset to be used as your daily coreutils programs

 for most tools that only consisted of one single source code file, `.c` can be simply complied with a compiler in your terminal like so: